-Barclays Capital Inc., Citigroup Global Markets Inc., Goldman Sachs & Co.
-LLC and RBC Capital Markets, LLC are acting as representatives of each of the underwriters named below.
-Subject to the terms and conditions set forth in the underwriting agreement among us and the underwriters, we have agreed to sell to the underwriters, and each of the underwriters has severally agreed to purchase from us, the aggregate principal amount of the notes set forth opposite its name below.
+RBS Securities Inc., Barclays Capital Inc., Goldman, Sachs & Co. and RBC Capital Markets, LLC are acting representatives of each of the underwriters named below.
+Subject to the terms and conditions set forth in the underwriting agreement among us and the underwriters, we have agreed to sell to the underwriters, and each of the underwriters has severally agreed to purchase from us, the principal amount of the notes set forth opposite its name below.